dasariramacharan/daily-coding/Design-Patterns.md

 5. Materialized View
        Generate prepopulated views over the data in one or more data stores when the data isn't ideally formatted for required query operations.

+6.Sharding
+        Divide a data store into a set of horizontal partitions or shards.